We are delighted that you are interested in the Chapel of the Cross.

 If you are interested in joining the Chapel of the Cross and have questions about how to proceed, please call the office and make an appointment with one of the clergy.
-If you are an Episcopalian coming from another parish, Travis Powers in the church office can help you request a letter of transfer from your home parish.
+If you are an Episcopalian coming from another parish, Ellen Cole in the church office can help you request a letter of transfer from your home parish.

 If you are new to the Christian faith, or new to the Episcopal church, we offer regular classes for both youth and adults—called Inquirers’ Classes that offer an in-depth exploration of the Christian faith, as well as what it means to be an Episcopalian.
 Our inquirers’ classes, which begin in September and run through the following April, are led by clergy.
 Anyone interested in a deeper understanding of faith—or an Episcopal refresher course!— is invited to participate.
 The course welcomes those new to the Chapel of the Cross and to the Episcopal Church and is an excellent preparation for adult baptism or confirmation.
 The Bishop of North Carolina visits every year during the Easter season for confirmation and reaffirmation of baptismal vows.

 A Directory of Parish Ministries and the parish’s Annual Report list the wide range of ways in which you may learn about the Chapel of the Cross.
 We invite you to participate at a level that is appropriate for you.